seekingtau/constellex/README.md

 - Generating more detailed moons as well
 - Create generative art out of it (long term)
 - Better, more realistic naming engine that isn't just drawing together random syllables

-**Next Release** - rewriting the whole program to generate as solar systems w/ location data, then scale up from there